Kintyre/ksconf/docs/source/install_advanced.rst

 Use pip without installing it
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have a copy of the ``pip*.whl`` (wheel) file, then it can be executed directly by python.
-This can be used to run ``pip`` without actually installing it, or for install pip initially (bypassing the ``get-pip.py`` script step noted above.)
+If you have a copy of the ``pip*.whl`` (wheel) file, then it can be executed directly by Python.
+This can be used to run ``pip`` without actually installing it, or for installing pip initially (bypassing the ``get-pip.py`` script step noted above.)

 Here's an example of how this could work: